ntelx/nxfolio-db/README.md

         LC_CTYPE = 'English_United States.1252'
         TABLESPACE = pg_default (-----> TODO - do we need to create a new table space) CONNECTION LIMIT = -1;
+##### Generate schema and tables

+- [ ] Load ddl/nxfolio-ddl.sql in pgAdmin query tool for foliodb database
+- [ ] Run the script
+- [ ] Verify there is no error while running script
+- [ ] Verify tables, sequences and indexes are created

+##### Load reference data

+- [ ] Load data/nxfolio-reference-data.sql in pgAdmin query tool for foliodb database
+- [ ] Run the script
+- [ ] Verify there is no error while running script

 ## Usage